WPI-HPRC/ORBrake/README.md

 To use ORBrake, it must be enabled on your simulation.
 To do this, create a new simulation or edit an existing one.
 In the `Edit Simulation` window, go to the `Simulation options` tab.
 Finally, click `Add Extension` and select ORBrake under the `Flight` tab.
 The plugin settings window will open.
 Click `close` once you are done.
 You can then execute the simulation.

 ## Contributing
+ORBrake is written in Java.
+This section explains what dependencies are required to build the project as well as how to configure the development environment.
 ### Dependencies
 1. [jdk 8](https://adoptopenjdk.net/): OpenRocket requires Java 8.
 More recent versions are incompatible.
 To compile code, jdk 8 is required.
 1. [Apache Ant](https://mkyong.com/ant/how-to-install-apache-ant-on-windows/): Ant is used to automate the build process.